MrMayankArora/samplejavaapp/README.md

 Edit 9 added / in the end of the URL
 Edit 10 re-test after break
-Edit 11 changed jenkins server back to http://192.168.10.12:8080/ testing again
+Edit 11 changed jenkins server back to http://192.168.10.12:8080/ testing again Edit 12 Code was pushed from webhook.
+The problem was with Public network connectivity.
+Looked for NGROK alternatives.
+Seems like NGROK is the best.